gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 Use this DNS Name to configure your client connections, and validate that the Elastic Load Balancer is routing your connections to different nodes.

-Here we can see that the first connection from a remote vsql client, routes the connection to node0001.
+Here we can see that the first connection, from a remote vsql client, is routed to node0001.
 ```
 C:\Users\BOSTR>vsql -h BobCluster1-ELB-1481344770.us-east-1.elb.amazonaws.com -U dbadmin -w N0tT3ll1ng
 Welcome to vsql, the Vertica Analytic Database interactive terminal.